FaithOmeje/Codsoft/README.md

 # Codsoft
-This is an internship by Codsoft
+This is an internship by Codsoft.
+This is a data science internship.